frequency-chain/frequency/designdocs/capacity.md

     amount: BalanceOf<T>,
     /// The Capacity amount that was reduced from a target.
     capacity: BalanceOf<T>,
   },
+  /// The Capacity epoch length was changed.
+  EpochLengthUpdated {
+    /// The new length of an epoch in blocks.
+    blocks: T::BlockNumber,
+  },
+  /// Capacity has been withdrawn from a MessageSourceId.
+  CapacityWithdrawn {
+    /// The MSA from which Capacity has been withdrawn.
+    msa_id: MessageSourceId,

-  /// The token amount that was previously unstaked and now withdrawn by unlocking.
+    /// The amount of Capacity withdrawn from MSA.
-  Withdrawn {
-    /// The token account that staked tokens to the network.
-    account: T::AccountId,
-    /// An amount that was withdrawn.
-    amount: BalanceOf<T>
+    amount: BalanceOf<T>,
-  }
+  },
 }

 ```